sghill-rewrite/commons-lang-api-plugin/README.md

 This plugin provides [Commons Lang v2.x](https://commons.apache.org/proper/commons-lang/) to Jenkins Plugins.<br>

-Version will be "<commons-lang version>_<plugin version>", so clear what upstream dependency it is offering and plugin can be patch by "plugin version" if required.
+Version will be "&lt;commons-lang version&gt;_&lt;plugin version&gt;", so clear what upstream dependency it is offering and plugin can be patch by "plugin version" if required.

 ### Change Log